Derived categories of Grassmannians over integers and modular representation theory: Introduction

 In Section \ref{sec:D^b(Grassmannians)} we formulate and prove our main results about derived categories of coherent sheaves on the Grassmannian $X=\Gr(k,n)$ over integers.
 In Subsection \ref{ssec:SOD_of_Gr} we construct the semi-orthogonal decomposition (Theorem \ref{th:SOD_of_Gr}), with components being equivalent to $D^b(\Rep(\Z,GL_k)^d_{[0,n-k]}),$ $0\leq d\leq k(n-k).$ The proof uses GIT quotient presentation of Grassmannian, and Cousin-Grothendieck spectral sequence.
 In Subsection \ref{ssec:dual_decomposition_Koszul} we describe the dual decomposition (Theorem \ref{th:right_dual_decomposition}), with components being equivalent to $D^b(\Rep(\Z,GL_{n-k})^d_{[0,k]}).$ The resulting equivalence $D^b(\Rep(\Z,GL_k)^d_{[0,n-k]})\simeq D^b(\Rep(\Z,GL_{n-k})^d_{[0,k]})$ is just the version of inverse Koszul duality from Proposition \ref{prop:koszul_for_GL}.
 In Subsection \ref{ssec:tilting_vector_bundle} we prove Theorem \ref{th:tilting_cE(k,n)_on_X_intro} (this is Theorem \ref{th:tilting_cE(k,n)_on_X} below) and Theorem \ref{th:B(k,n)_quasi_hereditary_intro} (this is Theorem \ref{th:B(k,n)_quasi_hereditary} below).

-I am grateful to Alexander Kuznetsov, Dmitry Kaledin and Dmitri Orlov for useful discussions.
+{ {\bf Acknowledgements.}} I am grateful to Alexander Kuznetsov, Dmitry Kaledin and Dmitri Orlov for useful discussions.
+The paper was prepared within the framework of a subsidy granted to the HSE by the Government of the Russian Federation for the implementation of the Global Competitiveness Program.

 The similar results were obtained by R.-O. Buchweitz, G.J.
 Leuschke and M. Van den Bergh \cite{BLVdB} over the field of arbitrary characteristic, by different methods (using in particular the Kempf vanishing theorem).